 Reading that sentence might have filled you with dread but say the same thing to your kids and their faces will light up!
 Kids are born inquisitive so take the opportunity to teach them!
 We’re not saying take your expensive phone apart but maybe start with their toys then build up to gadgets.
 Just make sure you know how to put them back together first!

 This can be teaching them about rubbish recycling or reinventing old clothes (see point 3!)
 It’s important to teach kids that just because something is broken, doesn’t mean it’s no longer of use.
 Try and make something new out of broken items too.
 These genius ways of transforming broken appliances should give you some inspiration!

 Easy household repairs

-There are a few quick repairs you can let you kids do that are pretty safe and easy for kids (still supervised of course.)
-Here are a few things to get them started:
+There are a few quick repairs you can get them started on that are pretty safe and easy for kids (still supervised of course.)
+Here are a few ideas:

 Tightening screws – Teach them the ‘righty-tighty, lefty-loosey’ phrase and they’ll remember it for life.
-Tightening loose screws in towel racks, handles and bars are great introductions to DIY.
+Tightening loose screws in towel racks, handles and bars is a great way to introduce them to DIY.

 Oil squeaky hinges – Arm your kids with some trusty WD40 and show them how to fix annoying hinge squeaks then praise them every time the door opens without a sound!

 Minor paint jobs – Maybe don’t let them repaint the whole room, but if there are nail holes or minor scuffs and marks that need covering, let your kids help by dabbing on some paint and helping you out.

 Clean the drains – Use a natural cleaner and let your kids help with the dreaded drain cleaning job!
 You’ll get the job done and teach your kids something at the same time.